Pilot for Anti-Racism Research

 For both Capacity Building and Research Project applications:

 Pilot projects are for one year and not renewable.
 (Some funding agencies may allow for no-cost extensions.
 This will be clarified in the Award Letter.)
 All funding agencies require progress reports at the completion of an awarded project.
-The number and timing of those reports varies between the agencies and detailed information about this will appear in the respective funding agency’s Award Letter.
+The number and timing of those reports may vary between the agencies and detailed information about this will appear in the respective funding agency’s Award Letter.

 Eligibility

-Who's Eligible as a UCSF PI:
+Who is Eligible as a UCSF PI:

 UCSF Faculty in any Series (Ladder Rank, In Residence, Clinical X, Health Science Clinical, Adjunct) in the ranks of Instructors and Assistant/Associate/Full Professors may apply.
 Appointees to the Professional Research Series in the rank of Assistant/Associate/Full Research can also apply.
 Appointees to the Librarian Series may also apply.
 Every proposal must have at least one PI that meets the Faculty eligibility requirements defined above.
+Fellows, specialists, students, and community members can apply only with an eligible UCSF PI listed as contact PI.

 Research Evaluation and Allocation Committee (REAC) can only support projects from UCSF School of Medicine faculty PIs.

-Who's Not Eligible as a UCSF PI:
+Who is Not Eligible as a UCSF PI:

 Fellows are not eligible.
 Specialists are not eligible.